-Over the past 100 years, parts of baseball have stayed amazingly the same, while other bits have drastically changed.
+Over the past 100 years, parts of baseball have stayed amazingly the same, while other bits have changed drastically.
 One of the aspects that has undergone the largest transformation is the prevalence/usage pattern of relief pitchers.
 Below is a graph which shows how relievers have been used more and more frequently as the game of baseball has evolved.

 For large portions of the earlier sections of these graphs, there’s really not much difference between starters and relievers.
 However, over the past 40 seasons, relief pitchers have gotten increasingly better than starting pitchers at striking out their opponents.
-Additionally, a similar trend holds for home runs allowed, if we look at the past twenty seasons.
-I think that these two stats are fairly good measures of how dominating a pitcher is.
+A similar trend holds, over the past 20 seasons, for home runs allowed.
+I think that these two stats are fairly good measures of how “dominating” a pitcher is.

 It’s not hard to imagine why relief pitchers would be more dominating than their starting pitcher peers.
-Relievers generally know they won’t have to throw more than 25 pitches on any given evening, so they don’t have to pace themselves as much.
-Additionally, they won’t be pitching to the whole line-up multiple times, so hitters will be much less likely to be able to adapt their swing/approach in order to gain an advantage, as happens against starting pitchers as they go deeper into games.
+Relievers generally know that they won’t have to throw more than 20-25 pitches on any given evening, so they don’t have to pace themselves as much.
+Additionally, they won’t be pitching to the whole line-up multiple times, so hitters will be much less likely to be able to adapt their swing/approach in order to gain an advantage, as happens against many starting pitchers when they go deeper into games.
 Also, managers can bring in situational right/left handers to take advantage of any potential platoon splits.
-As such, it’s not entirely unreasonable for us as fans to have the expectation that the relievers on our team SHOULD be better at getting the other team out.
+As such, it’s not entirely unreasonable for us, as fans, to have the expectation that the relievers on our team SHOULD be better at getting the other team out.
 They SHOULD record a lot of strikeouts.
 They SHOULD NOT give up a lot of home runs.
 And yet…

-The Mariners bullpen has given up 44 home runs this year, in about 360 innings pitched.
+The Mariners bullpen has given up 44 home runs this year (in ~360 innings pitched).
 That’s a HR/9 rate of about 1.10, good for THIRD WORST in baseball.
 Oh, Mariners.
 That is not very good at all!
 Of course, some of these home runs were given up to big strong men.
 I’m not going to get too upset about the fact that Blake Beavan gave up a home run to Adrian Beltre, or that Lucas Luetge has given up a home run to Mike Trout.
 But some of these home runs…

 Below, I present The Biggest Oopsies of the Year, as ‘earned’ by Mariners relief pitchers this year.
-I’ve designated the Biggest Oopsies as the home runs given up to players who have very low home run rates (HR/PA).
+I’ve designated “Oopsies” as home runs given up to players who have very low home run rates (HR/PA).
 These players aren’t necessarily bad at hitting.
-They’re just really bad at hitting home runs.
-Giving up home runs to them is embarrassing.
+They’re just bad at hitting home runs; giving up home runs to them is embarrassing.
 (For reference, the league average HR/PA rate for non-pitcher hitters is 2.6% – the average player hits a home run every ~38 plate appearances.)

 Biggest Oopsy #5 – click to watch